RichardLechko/RichardLechko/README.md

 # Hi there!
-I'm Richard 👋
+I'm Richard :wave:

 ## About Me